dimanikulin/fva/FVADocMD/WhatILearnedAsDeliveryManager.md

 TBD

 # Content
+## Releasing the code and the docs
+&nbsp;&nbsp;&nbsp; The release of product shall be on demand as soon as peace of product functionality is ready for release.
+Thus the release branch is being created or updated to keep added/updated product functionality.

+&nbsp;&nbsp;&nbsp; Regardless of incremental approach to add or update product functions, the artifacts shall accumulate whole product installation packages and not increments even really small piece of functions is released.

+The following artifacts shall be created:
+- The documentation for code (based on doxy comments);
+- The installation packages for Windows, Mac and Linux latest version.

 to speak main readm file sttucute, git hubm bages and How to get more engagement with your open source project